-Free and open to all all grades 5-12.
+Free and open to all grades 5-8.
 Registration is required.

 Need help with your phone, tablet, or other tech device?
 Stop by our drop-in tech support session where our intern, Dulcey , will assistant you with resolving your tech issues!